pingcap/docs/tidb-cloud/migration-job.md

 # Migrate MySQL-Compatible Databases to TiDB Cloud Using Migration Jobs

-This document describes how to use Migration Jobs (MJ) to migrate data from a MySQL-compatible database on a cloud provider (AWS Aurora or AWS RDS) or on-premises to TiDB Cloud.
+This document describes how to migrate data from a MySQL-compatible database on a cloud provider (AWS Aurora or AWS RDS) or on-premises to TiDB Cloud directly on the TiDB Cloud console using the Migration Jobs feature.

-TiDB Cloud provides the Migration Jobs feature.
-It supports full migration and incremental migration, allowing you to migrate your business to TiDB Cloud within a short downtime window.

-The Migration Jobs feature supports data migration within the same region and cross regions.
+This feature allows you to migrate your application data and its ongoing changes to TiDB Cloud within a short downtime window within the same region or cross regions.

 ## Limitations

 - Currently, the Migration Jobs feature is still in public beta and each organization can create only one migration job.
 To use the feature, you need to [file a ticket](/tidb-cloud/tidb-cloud-support.md).

-- The system databases will be filtered out and not be migrated to TiDB Cloud even if you select all of the databases to migrate, that is, `mysql`, `information_schema`, `information_schema` and `sys`.
+- The system databases will be filtered out and will not be migrated to TiDB Cloud even if you select all of the databases to migrate, that is, `mysql`, `information_schema`, `information_schema`, and `sys`.

 - The Migration Jobs feature is only available to clusters created in the `us-west-2` region after November 9, 2022.
-It means that the **Migration Job** tab will not be displayed in old clusters or clusters in other regions.
+If your cluster was created before the date or if your cluster is in another region, this feature is not available to your cluster and the **Data Migration** tab will not be displayed on the cluster overview page in the TiDB Cloud console.

 - If the table to migrate already exists in the target database, TiDB Cloud appends the data to the target table directly.
 If the keys conflict, an error is reported.

-- When you delete a cluster, all migration jobs in that cluster are automatically deleted, and the deleted migration jobs are not recoverable.
+- When you delete a cluster in TiDB Cloud, all migration jobs in that cluster are automatically deleted and not recoverable.

-- During incremental replication, if the migration job recovers from an error, it will enable safe mode.
+- During incremental replication (migrating ongoing changes to your cluster), if the migration job recovers from an error, it will enable safe mode.
 In this mode, the migration job applies the binlog which is up to 60 seconds before the breakpoint to the target database.
-But it changes `INSERT` to `REPLACE`, changes `UPDATE` to `DELETE` and `REPLACE`, and then applies these transactions to the downstream cluster to make sure all the data during the breakpoint has been migrated to the donwnstream cluster.
-When the table does not have primary keys or not-null unique indexes, it is possible that some data is duplicated due to being inserted repeatedly.
+In this mode, `INSERT` statements are replicated as `REPLACE`, `UPDATE` statements as `DELETE` and `REPLACE`, and then these transactions are replicated to the downstream cluster to make sure all the data during the breakpoint has been migrated to the downstream cluster.
+When the table does not have primary keys or not-null unique indexes, some data might be duplicated because the data is inserted repeatedly.

 ## Prerequisites

 Before performing the migration, you need to check the data sources, prepare privileges for upstream and downstream databases, and set up network connection.

-### Supported data sources and versions
+### Make sure your data source and version are supported

 The Migration Jobs feature supports the following data sources and versions: